Queen cancels engagement on eve of Prince Philip anniversary

-The Queen has cancelled an engagement on the eve of the one-year anniversary of the death of Prince Philip.
+The Queen has cancelled an engagement on the eve of the first anniversary of the death of Prince Philip.

-According to ITV News’ royal editor Chris Ship, Her Majesty has asked Prince Charles and Camilla to represent her at the annual Maundy Thursday Service at St George’s Chapel in Windsor next week.
+Buckingham Palace announced on Friday that Her Majesty has asked Prince Charles and Camilla to represent her at the annual Maundy Thursday service at St George’s Chapel in Windsor next week.

 The service is scheduled to be held next Thursday, 14 April.

+The annual event is an important fixture in the royal calendar and will see Charles follow the ancient tradition of distributing Maundy money to community stalwarts for the first time.

+It is understood that the Queen, who has been experiencing mobility issues, was unable to commit to the event, and was keen for the arrangements to be confirmed prior to the order of service being printed, to avoid any misunderstanding or the day being overshadowed.

-The Queen has been doing mostly virtual engagements after testing positive for Covid in February.
+The Queen has been undertaking mostly virtual engagements after testing positive for Covid in February.

 Tomorrow marks one year since Prince Philip’s death.
 He died aged 99 on 9 April 2021.